sjwilczynski/Varclust-simulations/README.md

 # Simulations for *varclust* package

 In this repository there are all scripts used to evaluate *varclust* performance on synthetic datasets.
-All the figures from ... can be recreated using this code.
+All the figures from my bachelor thesis/varclust paper can be recreated using this code.

 ## Preparation